kpyopark/moving-to-serverless-immersion-day/lab-guide/LAB01.md

 sudo pip-3.6 install boto3
 ```

+* Please, DO NOT Upgrade pip. pip-3.6 uses 9.0.3 version.
+If you want to upgrade pip-3.6, you should modify /usr/bin/pip-3.6 file with 18.1 version.

 11. At the terminal, type **python3** and press ENTER.

 12. For the confirmination, try the Python Boto 3 APIs by executing these commands: